bizhuka/eui/info/ZCL_EUI_SCREEN-en.md

 ![image](https://user-images.githubusercontent.com/36256417/81135290-f3589780-8f70-11ea-8767-f66fd56b1c55.png)

-Since all 4 methods have the same signature, the actions they perform are similar\
+Since all 4 methods have the same signature, the actions they perform are similar<br/>
 So after closing the screen, the SHOW method always returns the last function code.
 Often enough to check it for 'OK'

 ```abap